DevExpress-Examples/winforms-grid-rename-grid-filters-save-restore-layout/Readme.md

 }
 ```

-`GridFitlerItem` objects are not created automaticall.
+`GridFitlerItem` objects are not created automatically.
 You should declare a special method in the `FilterNameProvider` class that creates such objects.
 Name this method according to the following pattern: "XtraCreate<PropertyName>Item".
 In this example, this is the `XtraCreateGridFiltersItem` method:

 ```csharp
 internal GridFitlerItem XtraCreateGridFiltersItem(XtraItemEventArgs e) {